KilobY73/perfset.sh/README.md

 ******
 Usage:
 After getting the file, make it executable first by "chmod 755 ./perfset.sh".
+Then you may need to change your sudoers file and add "%user ALL=(root)NOPASSWD:/usr/bin/cpupower" at the end of the file in order to make the governor can be changed without password.
-Then execute it directly in a terminal, such as "./perfset.sh" "bash perfset.sh" "source perfset.sh".
+Finally you can execute it directly in a terminal, such as "./perfset.sh" "bash perfset.sh" "source perfset.sh".

 Binding a shortcut key such as Fn+Q with the script may make it works like the performance key that Lenovo provided in Windows.